 I am always shocked when people buy new cars!
 I have for a long time subscribed to the thought that owning a car is a privilege, not a rite.
 When you buy a new car, the value sips out faster than the air in a ripped sail, but people still purchase.
 It’s odd that many believe that houses have become the new car, but that is a bit of a stretch.
 In fact, just today a CNN report highlighted that here in Tacoma we may see values increase faster than any other spot in the nation.
 How does that make you feel?
 Yet, most of us may have likely done nothing due to the fear that has to be real or imagine over the nightly news or talk radio.
 In any event, owning a house is still one of the smartest financial moves you can make, but building one is still better.
 Why?

 First, if you build with one of the few on your lot builders, keep the cost of construction down, and do a little sweat equity, you will be in a far better position to absorb any future downturn in the market.
-Right now land is at all-time lows, construction costs have remained level, and the labor pool, although thin, has the cream of the crop contractors.
-So, we thought we’d explore several reasons why people still build and hope to motivate you to jump-start your finical future with a new home.
+Right now land is at all-time lows, construction costs have remained level, and the labor pool although thin has the cream of the crop contractors.
+So, we thought we’d explore several reasons why people still build and hope to motivate you to jump-start your financial future with a new home.